Bookworm24/Bookworm24/README.md

 - 👋 Hi, I’m @Bookworm24
 - 👀 I’m interested in python-opencv and crawl
-- 🌱 I’m currently learning ...
+- 🌱 I’m learning opencv from the youtube https://www.youtube.com/@murtazasworkshop
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Bookworm24/Bookworm24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.